databrary/policies/investigator-agmt.md

 ### 5. Rights of Contributors

 If I contribute *Data* to Databrary, I can decide whether to share, when to share, and with whom I want to share within the parameters defined by Databrary, which may be amended from time to time.
-I may share only among members of my IRB protocol or all authorized Databrary *Investigators* and *Affiliate Investigators*.
+I may share only among members of my approved research protocol, with selected *Collaborators*, or with all authorized Databrary *Investigators* and *Affiliate Investigators*.

 I understand that Databrary will store my *Data* regardless of what I decide, and will make the *Data* available according to the designations I have elected pursuant to Databrary's polices and procedures and the *Sharing Permission Level* granted by *Depicted Individuals* or *Research Participants*.
 However, Databrary reserves the right to limit the amount or kind of *Data* stored without charge to *Data Contributors* or the level of service provided to *Data Contributors* and other researchers. *Data* that can be and are shared broadly with all Databrary *Investigators* and *Affiliate Investigators* will have priority for storage and processing resources.